Indian Opinion: Reports

-The Indian Opinion began by adopting a very moderate tone, reiterating its faith in common law and seeking not to provoke the hostility of the officials in Smut's administration.
+The Indian Opinion began by adopting a very moderate tone, reiterating its faith in common law and seeking not to provoke the hostility of the officials in Smuts's administration.
 However, the Indian Opinion especially highlighted the poor conditions under which indentured labourers worked.
 Editorials tackled the discrimination and harsh conditions prevalent in the agricultural estates where indentured Indians were employed.
 Cases of harsh treatment by employers were publicized and the astoundingly high rate of suicide amongst Indians was pointed out.
 A campaign to end the system was launched and editor Henry Polak, a friend of Gandhi's, went to India to mobilise support.
 From 1906 onwards it became a vehicle for challenging state laws and urging defiance of these when these were clearly unjust.
 This tradition began during the satyagraha campaign between 1906 and 1913 which began because of attempts to impose passes on Indians in the Transvaal.

 The paper also used to cover reports on discrimination against Africans by the colonial regime.
 In a publication of the paper from 22 October 1910, Gandhi wrote:

 "The Africans are alone are the original inhabitants of this land.
 We have not seized the land from them force; we live here with their goodwill.
 The whites, on the other hand, have occupied the country forcibly and appropriated it to themselves."

 The newspaper also gave prominence to the African Women‘s struggle in Orange Free State.
 It supported John Langalibalele Dube criticism of the Natives Land Act.

 The paper played a fundamental role in defeating the registration drive of officials.
 Its pages paid tribute to local resisters and Brian Gabriel, one of Natal's earliest Indian photographers, provided visual coverage.